 Feeding and Swallowing

-Helping an individual become independent in feeding him/herself through the physical act of bringing the utensil to their mouth, Includes strengthening the oral musculature in order to remove the food from the utensil, chew, and swallow the food.
+Helping an individual become independent in feeding him/herself through the physical act of bringing the utensil to his/her mouth, Includes strengthening the oral musculature in order to remove the food from the utensil, chew, and swallow the food.
 OT’s work on underlying sensory integration issues, positioning, and cognitive issues that may affect feeding/eating.

 Children need strong visual motor and visual perceptual skills in order to write legibly.
 A child with poor visual motor and visual perceptual skills may not form the letters properly, write the letters on the line, or use proper spacing within and between words.